About this project

 Big news!Talking with some people I know... after talking, I've decided to do a little something.
 EVERYONE who supports my project, REGARDLESS of whether or not I make the goal, I'll STILL send them the text-only pdf of the player's guide for absolutely no cost.
 I just ask you spread the news! :)

-Deus Dreams is a roleplaying game created out of love,
+Deus Dreams is a roleplaying game created out of love, frustration, and ingenuity.

 The system is being built on a few guiding principles: